MicrosoftDocs/Viva/Viva/connections/viva-connections-setup-overview.md

 > [!NOTE]
 >
-> - The Viva Connections admin center experience is rolling out to private preview customers now and will become generally available to all customers by the end of June 2023.
+> - The Viva Connections admin center experience is rolling out to private preview customers now and is expected to become generally available to all customers by the end of July 2023.
 > - You must have an Enterprise (E) or Frontline (F) license type to create multiple Viva Connection experiences.
 Users with a basic Microsoft 365 subscription (E license) are limited to creating 3 experiences.
 Users with a Microsoft Viva Suite subscription are at present limited to creating 10 experiences.
 See Microsoft Viva plans and pricing for more info.
 > - Viva Connections does not have any requirements to get started.
 > - You must have Global Admin or SharePoint admin permissions to access the Microsoft 365 admin center.